-Direct Contracts can be edited by you until your client accepts the contract and funds the project.
+Direct Contracts can be edited by you until your client accepts the contract and funds it.
 If a change in terms or scope is needed after that, please reach out to your client to discuss.
 You can then cancel the existing contract and create a new one.

 Go to My Jobs > Direct Contact to find the contract.
 Click on the (...) and you’ll see an option to “Cancel Contract” and include a personalized note.

-In most cases U.S. freelancers—including those who earned more than $600—will not receive a Form 1099-MISC from Upwork or their clients.
+In most cases, U.S. freelancers — including those who earned more than $600 — will not receive any tax forms from Upwork or their clients.
 However, there are three important exceptions:

-- You live in a U.S. state that requires a 1099-K if you reach a certain earning threshold.
-In these cases, we will send you the 1099-K, if required.
+- If you’re a U.S. freelancer who lives in a U.S. state that requires a 1099-K if you reach a certain earning threshold, you’ll receive a 1099-K.

 In addition, your client may decide to issue you a tax form if they believe they are required to do so.
 We recommend that all freelancers use their Earnings by Client report to accurately document your earnings.
 Learn more here.